neurodebian/neurodebian/sphinx/vm.rst

 GNOME_ desktop environment.
 All installed software comes from standard Debian packages, or prospective Debian packages from NeuroDebian -- no custom installations whatsoever.
-This means that all contained software is readily available for any system running a Debian operating system (or recent Ubuntu releases).
+This means that all contained software is readily available for any system running a Debian operating system (or a recent Ubuntu release).
 The virtual machine can be seen as a showcase of what Debian for neuroscience research feels like.
 Moreover, once downloaded this virtual machine can be kept up to date, just as any other Debian installation.
-Using convenient graphical package management tools users, will benefit from security bugfixed for the whole operating system provided by the Debian project, as well as software updates for neuroscience-related packages.
+Using convenient graphical package management tools users will benefit from security bugfixes provided by the Debian project for the whole operating system, as well as from software updates for neuroscience-related packages.

 .. _Debian 5.0 (lenny): http://www.debian.org/releases/stable
 .. _GNOME: http://www.gnome.org/